Oklahoma City Overloaded Vehicles or Debris Truck Accident Attorneys

 Vehicles and Cargo

-All cargo securement rules apply to any type of commercial truck that transports cargo, except ones lacking structure or a fixed shape, such as gas and liquid cargo vehicles.
+All cargo securement rules apply to any commercial truck that transports cargo, except ones lacking structure or a fixed shape, such as gas and liquid cargo vehicles.
 Commercial vehicles contain a tank, box, hopper, or similar container that makes up part of the vehicle.

 Who You Can Hold Liable After an Overloaded Vehicle or Vehicle Debris Accident